drewbusz/The-Reel-Deal-movie-booking-system/1_code/README1.txt

-This folder will contain the source code for The Reel Deal movie booking system.
+This folder contains the source code for The Reel Deal movie booking system.

-At the time of the midterm submission, the project is currently in the system design phase.
+At the time of the midterm submission, a simple Python prototype demonstrates the basic seat reservation logic for the system.
+The script connects to a MySQL database, checks whether a seat is available, inserts a booking record, and updates the seat status to prevent double booking.
-The system architecture, requirements, and user interface design have been completed, but the application has not yet been fully implemented.

-Future development will include the implementation of the movie selection interface, seat reservation logic, booking management, and ticket validation features.
+Future development will include implementing the movie selection interface, expanded seat reservation features, booking management, and ticket validation functionality.